Public-Health-Scotland/learn-git/Exercises.md

 ## Activity

 1. Go to GitHub repo
-2. Explore contents of repo
+This I hope is going to be a merge conflict
 3. Guided clone of repo
-4. Open project in RStudio
+4. Open project in RStudio and do nothing

 ## Exercise 1